-MARCH 12, 2020 – The Society for Simulation in Healthcare (SSH, www.ssih.org), International Nursing Association for Clinical Simulation and Learning (INACSL, www.inacsl.org), and Association for Standardized Patient Educators (ASPE, www.aspeducators.org ) organizations promote various modalities of simulation focused primarily, but not exclusively, on educating and training healthcare professionals to be more effective and safe caregivers.
+MARCH 12, 2020 – The Society for Simulation in Healthcare (SSH, www.ssih.org), International Nursing Association for Clinical Simulation and Learning (INACSL, www.inacsl.org), and The Association of SP Educators (ASPE, www.aspeducators.org ) organizations promote various modalities of simulation focused primarily, but not exclusively, on educating and training healthcare professionals to be more effective and safe caregivers.
 Our organizations recognize that models and simulations represent a paradigm shift not just in healthcare education, but in preventive, diagnostic, and curative care as well.

 SSH serves the global community of practice enhancing the quality of healthcare.

 INACSL serves to advance the science of healthcare simulation.

 ASPE serves to promote best practices in the application of standardized/simulated patient methodology for education, assessment, and research.